Removing a Child from the Home of Prospective Adoptive Parent(s)

 If the Notice(s) of Intent to Remove Child is served by mail, five (5) days should be added to these deadlines.
 These deadlines will hold unless the court is unable to set the matter for the hearing five (5) court days after the petition is filed.
 In such a case, the court will set the matter for the hearing as soon as possible.

-A caregiver who would have met the threshold criteria to be designated as a prospective adoptive parent on the date the notice of proposed removal of the child was served may file a petition for an order designating him/herself as a prospective adoptive parent.
+A caregiver who would have met the threshold criteria to be designated as a prospective adoptive parent on the date the notice of proposed removal of the child was served may file a petition for an order designating themself as a prospective adoptive parent.

 At the hearing, the court will determine whether: